firebase/genkit/README.md

 Please use our GitHub [issue tracker](https://github.com/firebase/genkit/issues) to file feedback and feature requests.

 You can also reach out to us using the GitHub [discussion](https://github.com/firebase/genkit/discussions) forums.

-You can also find several samples built by the Genkit community in this [repository](https://github.com/TheFireCo/genkit-plugins).
-Keep in mind these are not developed or supported by the Genkit core team.

 Firebase Genkit Team